 A masterpiece of stone tracery and a focus for student pranks linking the two sides of St John's College , which sprawls along both...

 The largest of Cambridge's colleges, Trinity offers an extraordinary Tudor gateway, an air of supreme elegance and a sweeping Great...

 This famous student-run theatre is home to the university's Footlights comedy troupe whose past members include Emma Thompson, Hugh...

 A bustling, better-than-average burger bar where students, families and business types sit on reclaimed banquettes tucking into prime...

 St John's St · interesting places nearby

 St John's College information

-Alma mater of six prime ministers, three saints and Douglas Adams (author of The Hitchhiker's Guide to the Galaxy ), St John's is one of the city's most photogenic colleges, and is also the second-biggest after Trinity.
-Founded in 1511 by Henry VII's mother, Margaret Beaufort, it sprawls along both banks of the river, joined by the Bridge of Sighs , a masterpiece of stone tracery and a focus for student pranks.
-Over the bridge is the 19th-century New Court, an extravagant neo-Gothic creation, and out to the left are stunning views of the Backs.
-Parts of the college are much older and the chapel, though smaller than King's, is one of Cambridge's hidden gems.
+Alma mater of six prime ministers, three saints and Douglas Adams (author of The Hitchhiker's Guide to the Galaxy ), St John's is superbly photogenic.
+It’s also the second-biggest college after Trinity.
+Founded in 1511 by Henry VII's mother, Margaret Beaufort, it sprawls along both riverbanks, joined by the Bridge of Sighs , a masterpiece of stone tracery and focus for student pranks.
+Going into St John’s or taking a punting tour are the only ways to get a clear view of the structure.